Classical guitar pedagogy

-Classical guitar pedagogy
+Pedagogy

 The classical guitar pedagogy is a collection of ideas, structures and patterns that are typical in teaching the instrument.
 These elements have been formalised by several music governing bodies, most notably ABRSM.
 These frameworks contain a rubric to teach classical guitar from novice to expert.
 The pedagogy includes physical techniques and a wide array of songs that encompass these techniques as well as developing breadth in the styles of classical guitar.
 Music theory is also taught throughout the pedagogy, as the teaching of classical guitar utilises many aspects of the general musical education.

 Classical guitar education

 The classical guitar is today a standard instrument that can be studied at music universities and conservatories.
 Numerous education publications are available, from guitar-related books, to musical style, etc.

 There are also institutions that offer worldwide graded music exams.
 Examples include: